 It is pretty obvious that there is a laser level type for beginner, moderate, and professional use.
 However, our recommendation for if you are not sure what you need is the line laser level.
 You will know if you need a rotary laser level, and the line level is suited for more jobs that may come up in the future than the dot laser.
 All that being said, not all laser levels are created equal.
 Some might be built inaccurate while others you can’t see a single things if the sun is shining through the window.
 When shopping for the best laser level to fit your needs, you need to know what it is that you are looking at.

-Why Pick a Laser Level or a Traditional Level?
+Why Pick a Laser Level over a Traditional Level?

 You’ve seen our top picks for the best laser levels, but maybe you are still on the fence as to why you would need one.
 You grandfather used a standard level and things got built just fine.
 However, laser levels are useful for more than just building projects.
 For example, everyone has tried to hang a picture at one point, thinking it would take them literally two minutes.
 Flash forward half an hour later and you are still staring at that picture trying to figure out if it is straight.
 Now imagine trying to put up a whole home gallery?
 What might be an all day affair with just a hammer and some wall tacks becomes the quick five minute job you thought it would be with a laser level.